simonejones68/simple/demo.md

 Kavel automated toothbrush

-This toothbrush is safe for animals, adults and children
+This toothbrush is safe for animals, adults, children and other life forms

 And this is the third line.